ayeshaa24/hr-challenges/README.md

 ## Interview: Linked list
 - Insert A Node At A Specific Position In A Linked List: looping, logic
 - Detect A Cycle: two pointer solution, constraints solution, set solution
+- Inserting A Node Into A Sorted Doubly Linked List: while loop, logic

 ## Modulus:
 - Non-Divisible Sets